timcowlishaw/enxaneta/documentation/working_notes/05_the-humus-querent-eliza-stack.md

 A "digital patina" in Humus, where the decay process leaves visible traces that influence future interpretations; a "heat map" of the tarot deck, showing which cards and interpretations have been most influential over time?

 - [?]
 Could we implement a system where frequently accessed Querent interpretations leave stronger "traces" in the database, influencing future readings more heavily?
 - [?]
-Are we looking at an experimental platform for exploring new forms of human-computer interaction and digital meaning-making?
-What are the limitations of the "platform" metaphor, as opposed to a "digital ecosystem"/"noetic garden" evolving through use?
+Are we looking at an experimental platform for exploring human-computer interaction and digital meaning-making?
+What are the limitations of the "platform" metaphor, as opposed to a "digital ecosystem"/"noetic garden", evolving through use?
 - [?]
 How could the system could be designed as a tool for expression and/or brainstorming, using the interplay of decay, active interpretation, and reparative dialogue to inspire new ideas?

 [^1]: (J) Incorporate an idea of "forced first-perspective-taking" by prompting users to imagine themselves within the card imagery.